 Auto Train Brain is a neurofeedback-based mobile application that increases reading comprehension and reading speed in dyslexia with EMOTIV EPOC-X which has 14 channels.
 The clinical trials have been completed on dyslexia beforehand.
 The left hemisphere-related deficits are known in dyslexia.
-In this research, we have investigated the positive long-term effects of Auto Train Brain to improve the variance of gamma band sample entropy across neurofeedback sessions.
+In this research, we have investigated the positive long-term effects of Auto Train Brain to improve the cognitive abilities of dyslexic people based on the measurements of the variance of gamma band sample entropy across neurofeedback sessions.
 The previous research indicates that the increase in the variance of the gamma band entropy shows the increased adaptations in the functional networks.
-14-channel neurofeedback with Auto Train Brain increases the variance of gamma band entropy in the left temporal lobe (T7) over the right temporal lobe (T8) which may be translated as the adaptations of the functional networks in the left temporal region are increased after 100 sessions of neurofeedback in terms of electrophysiology.
+14-channel neurofeedback with Auto Train Brain increases the variance of gamma band entropy in the left temporal lobe (T7) over the right temporal lobe (T8) which may be translated as the adaptations of the functional networks in the left temporal region are increased after 100 sessions of neurofeedback.